MokuDev/docurip/README.md

 | **Disk Guard** | Pauses on disk full, permission denied, or read-only errors — fix the issue, hit Resume, keep your progress |
 | **Asset safety** | 50 MB size cap, MIME-type allow-list, path sanitization, directory-traversal prevention |

-### PDF & EPUB Importer — Already have local docs?
-Drag them in
+### Unified PDF & EPUB Conversion thanks to a Boilerplate-Stripping Importer

 Docurip isn't limited to websites.
 Drop a PDF or EPUB onto the Import view and docurip extracts text and images into a Markdown archive, ready for the same export pipeline as crawled content.